Will you suffer a disaster in retirement?

 ‘The age at which you can claim your state pension has been steadily increasing, and is set to rise further.’

 ‘Women have been able to get their pension at age 60 since 1940, but this increased to 65 between 2010 and 2018.
-For men and women, the age rose to 66 last October.
+For men and women, the age has now risen again.

 ‘In reality, workers in their 20s may not get their state pension until their 70th birthday – or later.’